 Most patients will experience dryness after the procedure, varying from several weeks to months.
 Artificial tears can be very helpful and should be used frequently immediately after the procedure.

 Patients may experience under-response, over-response, or regression after the procedure.
 This can occur if your healing process falls outside the “normal” range.
 In some, but not all cases, an enhancement procedure may help improve visual acuity.
-Re-treatment is usually not performed until vision has completely stabilized, typically about three months after the original procedure.
-There is no guarantee that re-treatment will be successful in improving the outcome.
+Re-treatment is usually not performed until vision has completely stabilized, typically at least six months after the original procedure.
+There is no guarantee that re-treatment will be successful in improving the outcome, however it typically does.

 No guarantees of visual outcomes can be made.
 Rarely, patients may need glasses/contacts to improve vision post op.